15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 The Saint Germain neighborhood in Paris is a beautiful place to visit and a great place to call home base.
 It is central to many famous sights and near the Seine River.
 You can easily walk to many places, such as shopping, bars, cafes, museums, churches, and art galleries.

-Take a walk through the neighborhood and enjoy a gelato or a delicious macaron.
+Walk through the neighborhood and enjoy a gelato or a delicious macaron.
 Charming cafes sit on the corners, and the views of the Seine River are impeccable.
 A popular thing to do in the evenings is to take a bottle of wine to the river, sit by the bank, and enjoy each other’s company!

-14. Seine River Cruise
+Seine River Cruise

 Photo Credit: Alexandrea Sumuel

-15. Day Trip to the Palace of Versailles
+Day Trip to the Palace of Versailles

 Photo Credit: Alexandrea Sumuel

 If you like to wander on your own, this can be more of a half-day trip.
 Either way, you won’t be sorry!
 You’ll roam endless rooms elaborately decorated, filled floor to ceiling with art.
-Then get lost in the magnificent gardens, which feel like a maze.
+Then, get lost in the magnificent gardens, which feel like a maze.

-Essential Travel Tips for Your Paris Vacation
+Travel Tips for Your Paris Vacation

 Paris, France

 • Overnight Long-haul Flights: Most flights from the United States to Paris, France, are overnight trips.
-Flying any other time will surely cost you an arm and two legs.
+Flying any other time will surely cost you an arm and both two legs.
 Plus, this enables you to get to Europe in the morning for a full day of exploring.
-And, try to get as much rest as possible on your flight.
+And try to get as much rest as possible on your flight.
 Avoid caffeine and alcohol.

 • Take a Tour: Taking any kind of guided tour on your trip will get you insight from a local.
 You’ll learn intricacies about the city you’d otherwise not learn, and you’ll have the opportunity to ask any burning questions you have about Paris.